LairdCP/Summit-SOM-Zephyr-Sample-Apps/low_power_wakeup/README.rst

     .. code-block:: bash

-        echo mem > /sys/power/state
+        systemctl suspend

-    The Linux prompt will not reappear, and the board will enter into the DSM state.
+    The board will enter into the DSM state.

 #.
 At the M7 core's shell prompt, type ``wakeup`` to trigger the A core to exit
    the DSM state.
 The A core will wake up, and the Linux prompt will reappear.